aptos-foundation/AIPs/aips/staking-contract-to-delegation-pool.md

 `aptos_framework::delegation_pool` implements `initialize_delegation_pool_from_staking_contract(staker: &signer, operator: address)` which is called by `staker` on their staking contract identified by `operator` to atomically convert it, preserving the state of the underlying stake pool, implicitly the activeness of the validator.

+`aptos_framework::staking_contract` implements `destroy_staking_contract(staker: &signer, operator: address)` which will only be called by `aptos_framework::delegation_pool::initialize_delegation_pool_from_staking_contract`.
+This function destroys the `StakingContract` between `staker` and `operator` and returns the resource account storing the stake pool and the ownership capability.

 ## Reference Implementation

-There is a reference implementation at https://github.com/bwarelabs/aptos-core/tree/migrate-to-delegation-pool
+There is a reference implementation at https://github.com/bwarelabs/aptos-core/tree/convert-staking-contract-to-delegation-pool

 ## Testing (Optional)